 The situation at Cardiff City dominates the sports pages of today's Welsh - and London - newspapers, with the message 'resign or be sacked' prominent.

-reads 'Now Get Out' and says Mackay expects to be removed from his post on Monday, after Cardiff's game against Liverpool tomorrow.
-The Sun
+The Sun reads 'Now Get Out' and says Mackay expects to be removed from his post on Monday, after Cardiff's game against Liverpool tomorrow.

-says it will cost Cardiff owner Vincent Tan £3.5m to sack Mackay under the terms of his contract.
-The Telegraph
+The Telegraph says it will cost Cardiff owner Vincent Tan £3.5m to sack Mackay under the terms of his contract.

-says former Cardiff manager Dave Jones is poised to return to the club as a potential director of football, if - or when - Mackay leaves.
-The Western Mail
+The Western Mail says former Cardiff manager Dave Jones is poised to return to the club as a potential director of football, if - or when - Mackay leaves.

-describes Cardiff as a club 'in turmoil.'
-The Times
+The Times describes Cardiff as a club 'in turmoil.'